turbot/guardrails-samples/calculated_policies/aws_s3_bucket_public_access_block_skip_setting/README.md

 If the company workflow is to modify the Calculated Policy directly in Turbot.
 Navigate to the policy and amend the template value by adding settings into the Nunjucks array.
-For example, suppose two accounts should be added, "check_block_public_acls", "uncheck_block_public_bucket_policies", this can be added by setting the variable by:
+For example, suppose two settings should be added, "check_block_public_acls", "uncheck_block_public_bucket_policies", this can be added by setting the variable to:

 ```nunjucks
 {%- set settings = ["check_block_public_acls", "uncheck_block_public_bucket_policies"] -#}